LearnWeb3DAO/Re-Entrancy/README.md

 ## What is Re-Entrancy?

 - Contract A calls a function in contract B
-- Then contract B calls back into contract A while contract A is still processing
+- Then contract B callsback contract A while contract A is still processing

 This can lead to some serious vulnerabilities in Smart contracts.